Here’s a quick list of the gear I use most actively. A more detailed discussion follows the list.

 For carrying just a few pieces of gear around town or close to home or hotel, a shoulder bag can work well.
 This is the best setup for quickly accessing your gear while shooting, but it can be tiring to carry the weight across one side of your body if you have a lot of trekking to do.

-For post-processing my images, I use both Adobe Lightroom and Adobe Photoshop Elements.
+For post-processing my images, I use both Adobe Lightroom and Adobe Photoshop.
 I can do 90% of my processing using just Lightroom, but occasionally I do need the added power of Photoshop.
-While I still use the perpetual license software versions, by now most photographers have gone over to the monthly licensing structure that Adobe calls the Creative Cloud.
+While for many years I used the perpetual license software versions, by now I and nearly all photographers have gone over to the monthly licensing structure that Adobe calls the Creative Cloud.